Products

 • Best Practices For Weld Cell Layout

-Best Practices For Weld Cell Layout Today, even the smallest weld shops are making the jump to robotics, and even the largest, highly automated OEMs likely have semiautomatic weld cells for repairs or for welding parts that don’t lend themselves to automation.
-In automotive manufacturing, these manual cells may be midway through the line for … Read more
+Today, even the smallest weld shops are making the jump to robotics, and even the largest, highly automated OEMs likely have semiautomatic weld cells for repairs or for welding parts that don’t lend themselves to automation.
+In automotive manufacturing, these manual cells may be midway through the line for welding frames or at the end […]

 • Proper Robotic Welding Gun Configuration

-Proper Robotic Welding Gun Configuration The welding gun is a vital piece of equipment in a robotic welding system, serving as the conduit for the welding wire, gas, and power.
+Estimated reading time: 6 minutes The welding gun is a vital piece of equipment in a robotic welding system, serving as the conduit for the welding wire, gas, and power.
 However, it can sometimes be an afterthought when companies implement an automated welding solution.
-Unfortunately, this oversight can lead to a host of problems, not … Read more
+Unfortunately, this oversight can lead to a host of problems, not […]

 • MIG Welding FAQ: Best Practices for MIG Success

-MIG Welding FAQ: Best Practices for MIG Success MIG is the most frequently used welding process in general manufacturing and fabrication, thanks to its ease of use, versatility, and productivity benefits.
+Estimated reading time: 6 minutes MIG is the most frequently used welding process in general manufacturing and fabrication, thanks to its ease of use, versatility, and productivity benefits.
 While MIG is widely used, some operations may still run into issues that require troubleshooting.
-Understanding the basics of MIG welding and following best … Read more
+Understanding the basics of MIG welding and following best practices for operator […]

 • Upfront Cost vs. Total Cost of Ownership of MIG Guns and Consumables

-Upfront Cost vs. Total Cost of Ownership of MIG Guns and Consumables While it may be tempting for companies to purchase MIG welding guns and welding consumables based on price, lower upfront costs don’t always add up to savings.
-Less expensive products often lack in quality and bring risk to the profitability of the welding … Read more
+Estimated reading time: 4 minutes While it may be tempting for companies to purchase MIG welding guns and welding consumables based on price, lower upfront costs don’t always add up to savings.
+Less expensive products often lack in quality and bring risk to the profitability of the welding operation.
+This can come in the form […]

 • Making a MIG Gun Last in Harsh Manufacturing Environments

-Making a MIG Gun Last in Harsh Manufacturing Environments Whether it’s a high amperage application, high or low ambient temperatures, or humidity, harsh manufacturing environments can be tough on welding equipment — including MIG guns and consumables.
+Whether it’s a high amperage application, high or low ambient temperatures, or humidity, harsh manufacturing environments can be tough on welding equipment — including MIG guns and consumables.
 Confined, cluttered or dirty weld cells can also negatively affect this equipment.
-Cleaning and organizing the weld cell, … Read more
+Whether it’s a high amperage application, high or low ambient temperatures, or humidity, harsh manufacturing […]

 • Using Root Cause Analysis to Address Welding Consumable Issues

-Using Root Cause Analysis to Address Welding Consumable Issues Troubleshooting problems with welding consumables can be time-consuming and expensive.
+Estimated reading time: 4 minutes Troubleshooting problems with welding consumables can be time-consuming and expensive.
 From the associated downtime to the cost of replacing contact tips, diffusers, nozzles and liners, companies stand to lose productivity and potentially miss production goals.
-Applying root cause tools can help expedite the process.
-These are … Read more
+Applying root cause tools can help expedite the process of consumable troubleshooting.
+These are structured […]

 • Welder Training Tips to Help Improve Productivity

-Welder Training Tips To Help Improve Productivity Improving productivity in semi-automatic operations isn’t simply about welding faster and working harder.
+Estimated reading time: 6 minutes Improving productivity in semi-automatic operations isn’t simply about welding faster and working harder.
 Instead, there are ways to create consistency in the process and support quality so that companies can avoid downtime that adversely affects throughput.
-When training new welders, it’s important to provide a solid foundation of … Read more
+When training new welders, it’s important to provide a solid foundation of knowledge to […]

 • At a Glance: Cobots and the BA1 Cobot MIG Gun

-At a Glance: Cobots and the BA1 Cobot MIG Gun Companies today continue to face a shortage of qualified welders, but the demand for product has stayed the same — or in many cases, increased.
+Estimated reading time: 4 minutes Companies today continue to face a shortage of qualified welders, but the demand for product has stayed the same — or in many cases, increased.
 Turning to new solutions to keep up with production can help keep the welding operation running smoothly and quickly.
-For … Read more
+Tregaskiss designed its BA1 cobot welding […]

 • 5 Tips for Improving Weld Quality

-5 Tips for Improving Weld Quality Establishing consistent levels of weld quality is important for attaining production goals and a better bottom line in semi-automatic welding operations.
+Estimated reading time: 7 minutes Establishing consistent levels of weld quality is important for attaining production goals and a better bottom line in semi-automatic welding operations.
 However, there are many factors that can negatively impact those efforts, including a lack of skilled labor, inadequate or aging equipment or using the wrong welding consumables.
-To … Read more
+Supervisors and […]

 • Is a Water-Cooled Robotic Welding Gun Necessary?

-Is a Water-Cooled Robotic Welding Gun Necessary?
 Robotic welding operations can be tough on equipment.
 The heat from the welding arc, along with reflective heat from the base material and resistive heat from the electrical components, can wear on consumables and the robotic welding gun.
-In some cases, implementing a water-cooled robotic MIG gun is … Read more
+In some cases, implementing a water-cooled robotic MIG gun is the answer, but many times an air-cooled […]

 Articles by Category